pmknutsen/gnome-shell-sia/README.md

 ##Sia Cloud Storage Extension for GNOME

-The Sia Cloud Storage extension integrates Sia directly into your GNOME desktop.
+The Sia Cloud Storage extension integrates Sia in the GNOME desktop.
 Files in `~/Sia` are automatically synchronized with the Sia cloud.
 Files are re-uploaded when they expire or file-sizes change.
 The extension automatically starts the Sia daemon when possible.
-Sia v.0.5.0 or newer is required.
+Sia v.1.0.1 or newer is required.

 ###What is Sia?